Ai Ore!: Anime

 Along with the official announcement for the live-action film, Shinjo Mayu revealed that the manga was supposed to have an anime adaptation but was canceled due to unfortunate events.

 Live-action

 A live-action film adaptation, that would premier at the end of 2011, was first announced by Mayu Shinjo through her blog in July 2011.
-In January 2012, it was revealed that idol Karam from the K-pop band DGNA and actress Ito Ōno would star it.
+In January 2012, it was revealed that idol Karam from the K-pop band DGNA and actress Ito Ohno would star it.
 The film opened on August 25, 2012, and 2,000 copies of a "special mini-comic" by Shinjo herself were distributed.
 The film is directed by Sakurako Fukuyama and its main theme is "Ikenai 1-2-3" by DGNA.